SmileyJelly/The-Algorhythm/README.md

 - Learn how to use Github for version control basics like staging, committing, pushing, and switching branches in Git Bash while using IntelliJ at the same time.

 ---
+## 🧠 Final Thoughts

+This project helped me learn about:
+- Arrays
+- Nested loops
+- Object-oriented programming
+- User input handling
+- Problem-solving with algorithms (backtracking)

+And even how to use GitHub, branches, and IntelliJ to manage code.

+---
 ## 🛠 Tech Stack

 - **Language:** Java